 S&P's long-term issuer credit rating is a forward-looking opinion about an obligor's overall creditworthiness and S&P's long-term issue credit rating is a forward-looking opinion about the creditworthiness of an obligor with respect to a specific long-term financial obligation or program.
 S&P's long-term issuer credit ratings and long-term issue credit ratings are on a rating scale that ranges from AAA to D, which represents the range from highest to lowest quality of such obligors or obligations rated.
-A long-term issuer credit rating of B- by S&P is within the sixth highest of ten categories and indicates that the obligor is more vulnerable than the obligors rated BB, but the obligor currently has the capacity to meet its financial commitments.
-A long-term issue credit rating of B- by S&P is within the sixth highest of ten categories and indicates that the obligation is more vulnerable to nonpayment than obligations rated BB, but the obligor currently has the capacity to meet its financial commitments on the obligation.
-Adverse business, financial or economic conditions will likely impair the obligor's capacity or willingness to meet its financial commitments on the obligation.
+A long-term issuer credit rating of CCC by S&P is within the seventh highest of ten categories and indicates that the obligor is currently vulnerable and is dependent upon favorable business, financial and economic conditions to meet its financial commitments.
+A long-term issue credit rating of CC by S&P is within the eighth highest of ten categories and indicates that the obligation is currently highly vulnerable to nonpayment.
+Such rating is used when a default has not yet occurred but S&P expects default to be a virtual certainty, regardless of the anticipated time to default.
 The ratings from AA to CCC may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.

 S&P's recovery rating focuses solely on expected recovery in the event of a payment default of a specific issue, and utilizes a numerical scale that runs from 1+ to 6, which represents the highest to the lowest expectations regarding recovery.
 The recovery rating is not linked to, or limited by, the issuer credit rating or any other rating, and provides a specific opinion about the expected recovery.
-A recovery rating of 4 represents the fifth of seven categories, and it denotes an expectation of average (i.e., 30%-50%) recovery in the event of default.
+A recovery rating of 4 represents the fifth of seven categories, and it denotes an expectation of 30% to 50% recovery in the event of default.

 The outlook assesses the potential direction of a long-term credit rating over the intermediate term (typically six months to two years).
 In determining a rating outlook, consideration is given to any changes in the economic and/or fundamental business conditions.
-The "positive" rating outlook means that the rating may be raised.
+The "negative" rating outlook means that a rating may be lowered.